zsu/WebFrameworkMVC/README.md

      You will receive emails regarding the initial username and password.
      Click link in the email to verify your email; Log in system and change the temporary password.

-## AdminWeb Configuration
+## WebFramework Configuration
-AdminWeb allows for a lot of flexibility in configing the system.
+WebFramework allows for a lot of flexibility in configing the system.

 ### Change configuration on the fly through the setting page.
 It has these properties: